Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 **Academic research that is conducted for, funded by, sponsored by, or operationally integrated into a commercial organization's activities requires a commercial license**, even if the research is performed by students, interns, or contractors.

-**IMPORTANT:** Use of the AGPL-3.0 version for any commercial purpose (including but not limited to: business operations, trading, investment decisions, client services, or any revenue-generating activity) is a violation of the AGPL-3.0 license terms and may result in copyright infringement claims.
-If you have used the Software commercially under AGPL-3.0, you must immediately obtain a commercial license and may be required to pay retroactive licensing fees.
+**IMPORTANT:** Unauthorized organizational use of the Software without a valid commercial license is copyright infringement and may result in legal claims.
+If you have used the Software for organizational purposes without a license, you must immediately obtain a commercial license.

-**See `DUAL_LICENSE.md` for complete dual licensing information.**
+**See `LICENSE` for complete free use definition and `DUAL_LICENSE.md` for licensing overview.**

 ---